Q: What is Amazon SWF?

 Yes, Amazon SWF manages your workflow execution history and other details of your workflows across 3 availability zones so that your applications can continue to rely on Amazon SWF even if there are failures in one availability zone.

-Please visit the AWS Global Infrastructure page for more information on access endpoints.
+Please visit the AWS General Reference documentation for more information on access endpoints.